llmzy/github-workflows/README.md

 - Automatic configuration of npm/yarn for GitHub Packages authentication
 - Proper handling of GitHub Packages permissions and authentication tokens

+### Changelog Management

+- Added date-based changelog filtering with the new `first-release-date` parameter
+- Automatic counting of releases since a specified date for cleaner changelogs
+- Smart fallback to full history if no releases exist since the cutoff date
+- Compatible with both current and legacy GitHub release workflows

 ### Prerelease Handling

 - Enhanced prerelease handling with better validation